 Upon arrival to Charlie's Acres, visitors drive a short distance to an open, airy barn.
 On the day I visited, I was greeted by staff member Kaleigh Rhoads, and this very special little guy.

-Johnny is a baby goat born with disabilities which prevent him from walking or sitting up unassisted.
+Johnny was a baby goat born with disabilities which prevented him from walking or sitting up unassisted.
 His former owner, a commercial breeder, considered the young goat unprofitable.
 Fortunately for Johnny, he was rescued and brought to Charlie's Acres.
-He is a favorite among visitors and the dedicated volunteers who work with him daily.
-Using the assistance of a special harness, and now a wheelchair, Johnny is slowly gaining strength, mobility and independence.
+He was a favorite among visitors and the dedicated volunteers who worked with him daily.
+Using the assistance of a special harness, and eventual a wheelchair, Johnny slowly gained strength, mobility and independence.
 Witnessing Johnny's spirit and determination quite literally brought me to tears.

-Update since original publication in November 2019: In addition to to his neurological and mobility issues, Johnny also suffered from a heart condition that sadly, ended his life at very young age.
-His memory will be carried in the hearts of his caregivers and the volunteers who loved him.
+In addition to to his neurological and mobility issues, Johnny also suffered from a heart condition that sadly, ended his life at very young age.
+Despite his physical challenges, the memories of the brave little goat's spirit and determination will be carried on in the hearts and minds of his caregivers and the volunteers who loved him.

 Kaleigh with Johnny (above) and Benjamin (below)